Shark information & FAQs: everything you need to know

 Where do sharks live?

 Sharks can be found off the coasts of every continent in the world.
-Some stick to the coastal and shallow waters, while others prefer the deeper waters in the middle of the ocean.
+Some stick to shallow, coastal waters, while others prefer deeper waters in the middle of the ocean.

-Great white sharks are found all around the world, with large populations around South Africa, Australia and New Zealand, the North Atlantic, and the Northeastern Pacific.
+Great white sharks (Carcharodon carcharias, listed as vulnerable in 2025) are found all around the world, with large populations in South Africa, Australia, New Zealand, the North Atlantic, and the Northeastern Pacific.

-Hammerhead sharks can be found in tropical and subtropical waters around the world, with a preference for coastlines and continental shelves.
+Hammerhead sharks (Sphyrnidae family, ranging from critically endangered to vulnerable in 2025) can be found in tropical and subtropical waters around the world, with a preference for coastlines and continental shelves.
 They are most often seen around the Galapagos Islands and the Great Barrier Reef.

 How many types of sharks are there?